dinitheth/ClawTrader-POL/README.md

 At no point does the trading server custody user funds.
 All assets remain locked inside user-owned smart contract vaults, and execution is strictly limited by on-chain rules.

 All tradings are performed using USDC as the base currency.
-TBTC,TETH are traded as an intermediate asset, but profits are always realized and withdrawable in USDC.
+TBTC,TETH,TSOL are traded as an intermediate asset, but profits are always realized and withdrawable in USDC.

 ```mermaid
 sequenceDiagram